DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Data input 2:  reading files from your computer

-Next up:  reading spreadsheet files in Python from your computer's hard drive.
+Next up:  reading files in Python from your computer's hard drive.
 This is really useful, but there's a catch:  we need to tell Python where to find the file.
 That's a small thing in principle, but a tricky one in practice.
 It's not a Python problem, really, but it's one we need to address.

 **Prepare test data.**  We start with the easy part.
 Open a blank spreadsheet in Excel and enter the data: